Preliminary Economic Assessment

 - Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
 There is no certainty that all or any part of the Mineral Resource will be converted into Mineral Reserves.

-In 2017, Avalon’s plans to carry out additional drilling with the objective of increasing the Separation Rapids resource, while continuing to optimize metallurgical processes to confirm design parameters and product properties.
-While the economics contained in the PEA are positive, ongoing metallurgical process development work, engineering and market research have identified opportunities to improve the overall project economics or reduce risk.
-These include:
+Avalon is now carrying out additional drilling (April - May 2017) with the objective of increasing the Separation Rapids resource, while continuing to optimize metallurgical processes to confirm design parameters and product properties.

 Please note that the projected timeline is reliant on a positive Feasibility Study as well as offtake commitments, project financing, and timely receipt of all permits and environmental approvals.